github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 {% data reusables.package_registry.authenticate-step %}
 {% data reusables.package_registry.create-npmrc-owner-step %}
 {% data reusables.package_registry.add-npmrc-to-repo-step %}
 1. Verify the name of your package in your project's `package.json`.
 The `name` field must contain the scope and the name of the package.
-For example, if your package is called "test", and you are publishing to the "My-org" {% data variables.product.prodname_dotcom %} organization, the `name` field in your `package.json` should be `@my-org/test`.
+For example, if your package is called "test", and you are publishing it to the "My-org" {% data variables.product.prodname_dotcom %} organization, the `name` field in your `package.json` should be `@my-org/test`.
 {% data reusables.package_registry.verify_repository_field %}
 {% data reusables.package_registry.publish_package %}